linkedin/DuaLip/docs/solver/index.rst

 :math:`x_{ik}` can be the probability of displaying item :math:`k` to user :math:`i`.
 The vectorized version is denoted by :math:`x = (x_1, ..., x_I)` where :math:`x_i = (x_{i1}, ..., x_{iK})`.

-Dualip solves Linear Programs (LPs) of the following form:
+DuaLip solves Linear Programs (LPs) of the following form:

 .. math::
   \begin{array}{ll}